Housing crisis in the United States: Cost burden

 The United States Department of Housing and Urban Development (HUD) defines affordable housing as "housing on which the occupant is paying no more than 30 percent of gross income for housing costs, including utilities".
 HUD uses the terms "cost burdened" and "severely cost burdened" to describe individuals or families that spend more than 30% and 50% of their income on housing costs, respectively.
-According to the 2020 U.S. census, 46% of American renters are cost burdened, with 23% severely cost burdened.
+According to the 2020 US census, 46% of American renters are cost burdened, with 23% severely cost burdened.

 The affordable housing gap especially impacts the lower-income households in America.
 A 2017 HUD survey found that 89% of extremely low income renter households were moderately or severely cost burdened.
 83% of very low income households, 54% of low income households, 20% of moderate income households, and 6% of high income households met the same criteria.

-The U.S. Census Bureau found that if you took out housing costs, inflation at the end of 2023 would have been 1.8% instead of 3.2%.
+The US Census Bureau found that if you took out housing costs, inflation at the end of 2023 would have been 1.8% instead of 3.2%.